Battle for Brest: Battle

 Brest was stormed by the U.S. VIII Corps, comprising the 2nd, 8th, and 29th Infantry Divisions, supported by US Rangers, armoured units and combat engineers, some 75,000 men in all.
 The German garrison was well entrenched and made up of the 266th and 343rd Infantry Divisions as well as Fallschirmjäger (paratrooper) forces, and Kriegsmarine personnel ranging from U-boat and E-Boat crews to battleship sailors, including those who were survivors rescued from damaged or sunk vessels, formed into Naval Infantry units of the Marine Stosstrupp Kompanie, together with soldiers of disbanded Luftwaffe Field Division sent to reinforce the Normandy coast; altogether some 40,000 men.

-The German paratroopers lived up to their reputation, as the Allies had experienced previously in battles such as Monte Cassino.
-Whilst some less capable units surrendered quite easily, the Fallschirmjäger defended their ground under considerable odds, heavy shelling, air strikes and American assaults.
-The attackers had many losses inflicted on them for every small advance they made into the city.

 As per their military doctrine, the Americans tried to use their superior artillery firepower and air superiority to overcome the defenders.
 The Germans had stocked a considerable amount of ammunition for the defense of the city and had weapons of all calibers (from light flak to naval guns) dug into fortifications and in pillboxes.
 Elements of the specialised British 79th Armoured Division came in to attack the heavily fortified Fort Montbarey.
 Flamethrowing Churchill Crocodile tanks along with US infantry took three days to overcome the fort.

 The fighting was intense, with the troops moving from house to house.
 The fortifications (both French and German built) proved very difficult to overcome, and heavy artillery barrages were fired by both sides.

 Eventually the old city of Brest was razed to the ground during the battle, with only some medieval stone-built fortifications left standing.

 General Ramcke surrendered the city on 19 September 1944 to the Americans after rendering the port facilities useless.
 They would not be repaired in time to help the war effort as it was hoped.
 The last German outpost surrendered at Audierne on 20 September.
 By this time, Paris had already been liberated by the Allied Armies, and Operation Market-Garden was already under way in the Netherlands.